-When importing VMs created on hypervisors other than Citrix Hypervisor, use the Operating System Fixup tool to ensure that imported VMs can boot on Citrix Hypervisor.
+When importing VMs created on hypervisors other than Citrix Hypervisor, use the Operating System Fixup tool to ensure that imported VMs can boot on a Citrix Hypervisor server.

-You can import or export a UEFI-enabled VM created on Citrix Hypervisor as an OVA, OVF, or an XVA file.
+You can import or export a UEFI-enabled VM created on a Citrix Hypervisor server as an OVA, OVF, or an XVA file.
 Importing a UEFI-enabled VM from other hypervisors is not supported.

 Supported import and export formats

 |Open Virtualization Format (OVF and OVA)||OVF is an open standard for packaging and distributing a virtual appliance consisting of one or more VMs.
 For more information about XenCenter support for OVF and OVA file formats, see Open Virtualization Format.|

 |Disk image formats||Virtual Hard Disk (VHD) and Virtual Machine Disk (VMDK) format disk image files can be imported using the Import wizard.
 You might want to import a disk image when only a virtual disk image is available, but there is no OVF metadata associated with it.
 For more information about supported disk image formats, see Disk Image Formats (VHD and VMDK)|

 |Citrix Hypervisor XVA format||XVA is a format specific to Xen-based hypervisors for packaging a single VM as a single file archive of a descriptor and disk images.
 Its file name extension is